ninglab/CTKG/Schema.md

 4. **high_level_term**

-   Definition: The corresponding high level term of the adverse event term (from MedDRA dictionary)
+   Definition: The corresponding high level term of the adverse event term (from MedDRA dictionary).

 5. **high_group_level_term**

-   Definition: The corresponding high group level term of the adverse event term (from MedDRA dictionary)
+   Definition: The corresponding high group level term of the adverse event term (from MedDRA dictionary).

 ## Organ

-29 outcomes with 1 attribute.

-Definition: High-level categories used to group adverse event terms by body or organ system.
+Each *Organ* represent a high-level category used to group adverse event terms by body or organ system.
+The CTKG includes 30 *Organ* nodes.
+Each *Organ* node has an id "OrganID:XXX" and 1 attribute.

-**id**: The format is "OrganID:XXX"

-**label**: Organ

 **Attributes:**

 1. **name**

+   Definition: The name of the organ system.

    Example: "Ear and labyrinth disorders", "Vascular disorders"

 ## DropGroup

-22,272 drop groups with 3 attributes

-**id**: The format is "DropGroupID:XXX"  in which "XXX" is the ID from AACT database.

-**label**: DropGroup
+Each *DropGroup* node represents an arm or a comparison group for describing the progress of research participants through each stage of a study.
+The groups are based on the pre-specified protocol and/or statistical analysis plan.
+The CTKG includes 22,272 *DropGroup* nodes.
+Each *DropGroup* node has an id "DropGroupID:XXX" and 3 attributes.

 **Attributes:**

 1. **ctgov_group**

+   Definition: The group code provided by ClinicalTrials.gov.

-   Example: P2
+   Example: "P2"

 2. **title**

+   Definition: Descriptive label used to identify each arm or group.

    Example: "Placebo, Then Naltrexone"

 3. **description**

+   Definition: Brief description of each arm or group.

    Example: "In the placebo and then naltrexone arm, participants receive one-dose of placebo pill one hour before a first fMRI scanning session..."